netlogix/Netlogix.Varnish.AllowCookie/README.md

 # Netlogix.Varnish.AllowCookie

-This package provides a Flow http component that sets a `X-Allow-Cookie` header for configured request patterns which will set a cookie.
+This package provides an HTTP Middleware that sets a `X-Allow-Cookie` header for configured request patterns which will set a cookie.

 This can be useful when only a select few requests should be able to set a cookie.
 Varnish can check if the beresp